dolittle-entropy/playbook/playbook/_docs/index.markdown

 ---
 # Dolittle Customer Delivery Engineering Playbook

-Someone working in a Customer Delivery project...
+Someone working in a Customer Delivery project ...

 * is responsible to their team for their deliveries, but also strives to mentor, coach and lead and learn from them.
 * knows their **playbook** and follows their playbook.
 They fix their playbook if it is broken, and improve it when they can.
 If they find a better playbook, they copy it.
 If somebody could use their playbook, they share it.